IvanYankov993/NMRrMD/README.md

 # NMRrMD: A Functional-Style Scripting Workflow for Biomolecule-Ligand NMR-Informed MD Structure Determination

 NMRrMD is a scripting workflow designed to automate the process of biomolecule-ligand NMR-informed molecular dynamics (MD) structure determination.
-The workflow seamlessly integrates:
+The workflow integrates:

 - **NMR Restraint Calculation**: Powered by Mardigras, it computes NMR restraints to guide the structural modeling process.
 - **NMR-Restraint MD Simulation**: Utilizes Amber to perform NMR-restraint-driven MD simulations, offering high fidelity in structure prediction.